Law Enforcement

 Dr. Michelle Beshears

 I’ve heard it said, “Just like “minor surgery” is everyone else’s but your own, “frivolous lawsuits” are all those but your own.”
-This is what comes to mind when I think about law a dispute resolution.
+This comes to mind when I think about law and dispute resolution.

 READ MORE